Monster typhoon exposes an ill-prepared Philippines

 Winds of 314 kph (195 mph) were followed by a surge of water, which rose to the height of a coconut tree within five minutes, he said.
 Rosillo was swept into a bay, which he likened to a giant whirlpool, and clung for hours to a piece of wood before struggling ashore.
 His father died in the water.

-Medical workers are treating evacuees at the convention centre for lacerations and other wounds.
+Medical workers are treating evacuees at the convention center for lacerations and other wounds.

 But many, like Mendoza, complained of a lack of food and poor hygiene.
 "People won't come here because they are scared their children will get sick."